huawillian/emsi/README.md

+# Important Notice
+Development for this project has now moved to a new and official repository.

+Please check out https://github.com/EMSI-Tech/emsi-website for any updates.

+Thanks for your support!

+---

 # EMSI Website

 Evangelical Mission and Seminary International website created using Google's Polymer Web Component Library and Google's Firebase Database, Authentication, and Hosting services